lukecav/awesome-wp-speed-up/README.md

 * [Hummingbird](https://wordpress.org/plugins/hummingbird-performance/) - Hummingbird zips through your site finding new ways to make it load faster, from file compression and minification to browser caching â€“ because when it comes to pagespeed, every millisecond counts.
 * [Cache Sniper for Nginx](https://wordpress.org/plugins/snipe-nginx-cache/) - Purge the Nginx FastCGI Cache within WordPress on a global or per-page basis.
 * [Purge Varnish Cache](https://wordpress.org/plugins/purge-varnish/) - This plugin provides integration between your wordpress site and Varnish Cache to purge cache objects automate/manaully.
+* [Rocket Disable Cache Members](https://github.com/pcfreak30/disable-wp-rocket-cache-members) - Unofficial WP-Rocket addon to disable cache from being saved for members, but still be enabled.

 ## Performance Benchmarking Sites
 * [WebPageTest](https://www.webpagetest.org/) - Run a free website speed test from multiple locations around the globe using real browsers (IE and Chrome) and at real consumer connection speeds.
 You can run simple tests or perform advanced testing including multi-step transactions, video capture, content blocking and much more.